alexandrejflopes/pi-assoc-pais/README.md

 # Parents Relationship Management
-Parents Association Management - Software for managing members of parents association and issues associated with their children
+Parents Relationship Management - Software for managing members of parents association and issues associated with their children